Suit: NFL runs 'sham' disability program for injured players

 Seeger, who has worked closely with NFL lawyers on the concussion case for a decade, said the latest suit seeks to have the disability plan “fulfill its overdue legal responsibilities to players rather than continue to try to dodge accountability every step of the way.”

-A successful claim can lead to payments between $65,000 to $265,000, but only 30 of the thousands filed to date have led to top awards, according to Samuel L. Katz, one of several lawyers working with Seeger on the case.
+A successful claim can lead to payments between $65,000 to $265,000, but only 30 of the thousands filed to date have led to top awards, according to Sam Katz, one of several lawyers working with Seeger on the case.

 The disability program grew out of the 2011 collective-bargaining agreement between the players and the union, and was hailed a way to help ailing former players.
 During the pandemic, players complained of delays in having their cases reviewed.